dmay/amazon-q-developer-cli/planning/mvp-webui/mvp-webui-0-scope.md

 3. **Command Handling:**
    - How to send commands from web UI to AgentEnvironment?
-   - REST API vs WebSocket messages?
+    - REST API (WebSocket messages only used for receiving ongoing responses and signals)
-   - Authentication and security
+   - Authentication and security - skip for MVP

 4. **State Synchronization:**
    - Initial state loading (existing workers)
    - Real-time updates (events)
    - Handling missed events (reconnection)
+   - All of that can be done with API structur similar to what was implemented in web-q prototype

 5. **Security:**
    - Authentication (if needed)